socarlosb/c-timer/README.md

 A simple Pomodoro app with different time blocks, warning ending sound and vibration(vibration doesn't work on IPhones!)

-You can find an example on [https://friendly-jackson-8a926d.netlify.com/](https://c-timer-r7rx.vercel.app/)
+You can find an example in [https://c-timer-r7rx.vercel.app/](https://c-timer-r7rx.vercel.app/)